Health care at ICLR: AI tackles poor data, low resources, and black boxes

 Several of the presentations during the AI for Affordable Healthcare workshop highlighted ways to overcome data limitations, including incomplete or inconsistent data and noisy data — particularly as it pertains to imaging.

 Edward Choi, assistant professor at KAIST (Korea Advanced Institute of Science and Technology), gave a talk called “Knowledge Graph and Representation Learning for Electronic Health Records” (EHR).
 The goal is to combine the health expertise of a clinician (i.e., “domain knowledge”) with neural networks to model EHR where there’s a low amount of data.
-For example, a disease may be particularly rare, and therefore there just isn’t much data on it at all.
+For example, a disease may be rare, so there just isn’t much data on it at all.

 Other ailments, like heart failure, prevent a different sort of data problem.
-“What makes [heart failure] very difficult is […] the cues are very subtle in the intermediate stages,” he said.
-He explained that by the time the symptoms of heart failure are obvious, and it’s easy to diagnose, it’s usually too late for the patient — there’s a high morbidity rate at that point.
+“What makes [heart failure] very difficult is … the cues are very subtle in the intermediate stages,” he said.
+He explained that by the time the symptoms of heart failure are obvious and it’s easy to diagnose, it’s usually too late for the patient — there’s already a high morbidity rate.
 Early intervention is necessary.
 “The key is to predict it as soon as possible,” he said.

-A way to do that is to track a patient’s EHR longitudinally, over the course of say a year, to find patterns and clues to an impending heart failure.
+A way to do that is to track a patient’s EHR longitudinally, over the course of, say, a year, to find patterns and clues to an impending heart failure.
 In his research, he used recurrent neural networks (RNNs) to convert the sparse representation — the longitudinal data from a patient’s hospital visits over time, represented by various codes in the EHR — into a compact representation.
-And at the end of it, the output is a 1 or a 0, with a 1 indicative that the patient could have heart failure.
+At the end of it, the output is a 1 or a 0, with a 1 indicating that the patient could experience heart failure.

-The next step in his research was a model called GRAM (graph-based attention model) for healthcare representation learning, which he and his co-researchers created to improve upon the aforementioned RNN technique.
+The next step in his research was a model called GRAM (graph-based attention model) for health care representation learning, which he and his co-researchers created to improve upon the aforementioned RNN technique.
 The two big challenges they tackled were data insufficiency and interpretation.
-“In order to properly use RNNs, or any large-scale neural networks…you need a lot of data to begin with,” he said.
+“In order to properly use RNNs, or any large-scale neural networks … you need a lot of data to begin with,” he said.

 The solution they came up with was to rely on established medical ontologies, which he described as “hierarchical clinical constructs and relationships among medical concepts.”
-They’re taxonomies of disease classifications, structured like a tree with branches of items related to that disease.
+They’re taxonomies of disease classifications, structured like a tree, with branches of items related to that disease.
 At the bottom of the chart is a “leaf” — a five-digit code for that disease.
 (The codes were designed to help with billing processes.)

 These ontologies are developed by domain experts, so they’re reliable in that sense.
 And by looking at closely related concepts within those ontologies, they can infer similar knowledge between them.
-For example, if a rare disease has an ontology that’s similar to a more common disease, they can use the knowledge about the common disease and apply it to the rare disease.
+For example, if a rare disease has an ontology that’s similar to a more common disease, they can apply the knowledge from one to the other.

 Another extension of Choi’s research is Graph Convolutional Transformer (GCT), which he developed while at Google Health.
 It looks at what to do when EHR has no structure, unlike his work on GRAM.
 “When we start the training to do some kind of supervised prediction test, like heart failure prediction, we assume that everything in the [doctor or hospital] visit is connected to each other,” he said.
-Everything in the EHR creates a sort of graph comprising interconnected nodes.
+He explained that everything in the EHR creates a sort of graph comprising interconnected nodes.
 If you have a fully fleshed-out graph, that’s a “ground truth” starting point.
-When there are patient visits where some of the nodes are missing data, the model is designed to infer that missing data to predict outcomes.
+With patient visits where some of the nodes are missing data, the model is designed to infer that missing data to predict outcomes.

 Medical codes simply aren’t always included in data, whether by oversight or because the data comes from a country that doesn’t use them.
-That’s part of the challenge that Constanza Fierro, a Google software engineer, tackled with coauthors in their paper “Predicting Unplanned Readmissions with Highly Unstructured Data.”
-They looked at “unplanned readmissions,” which is when a patient is unexpectedly re-hospitalized less than 30 days after discharge.
+That’s part of the challenge that Constanza Fierro, a Google software engineer, tackled with coauthors in a paper titled “Predicting Unplanned Readmissions with Highly Unstructured Data.”
+They looked at “unplanned readmissions,” which is when a patient is unexpectedly rehospitalized less than 30 days after discharge.
 These readmissions are important to examine because they’re expensive and may indicate poor health care quality.

 “This is why clinics and the government would like to have a way to predict which patients are highly probable to be readmitted, so they can focus on these patients — giving them follow-up calls or follow-up visits” and prevent readmissions, said Fierro in a presentation during the workshop.
-She said that there’s been a lot of work done on this task, and deep learning has proven useful — but all of the research has been done on English-language datasets and in developed countries, largely following standard codes and stored data.
-“The problem with this is that in developing countries, such as Chile, codes for treatment are not stored,” she said, adding that codes for diagnosis are only sometimes stored, often depending on the doctor who is involved.
+She said that there’s been a lot of work done on this task, and deep learning has proven useful — but all of the research has been done on English-language data sets and in developed countries, largely following standard codes and stored data.
+“The problem with this is that in developing countries, such as Chile, codes for treatment are not stored,” she said, adding that codes for diagnosis are only sometimes stored, often depending on the doctor involved.

-Fierro and her colleagues propose a deep learning architecture that can achieve state of the art results on Spanish-language medical data that is highly unstructured or noisy.
+Fierro and her colleagues propose a deep learning architecture that can achieve state-of-the-art results on Spanish-language medical data that is highly unstructured or noisy.
 In the paper abstract, the authors claim that “our model achieves results that are comparable to some of the most recent results obtained in U.S. medical centers for the same task.”

 “I hope this work motivates other people to test the latest deep learning techniques in developing countries so we can understand what are the challenges, and we can try different ways to overcome them,” said Fierro at the conclusion of her workshop talk.